envoyproxy/gateway/site/content/en/latest/tasks/observability/gateway-exported-metrics.md

 title: "Gateway Exported Metrics"
 ---

-The Envoy Gateway provides a collection of self-monitoring metrics.
+The Envoy Gateway provides a collection of self-monitoring metrics in [Prometheus format][prom-format].

 These metrics allow monitoring of the behavior of Envoy Gateway itself (as distinct from that of the EnvoyProxy it managed).